 Kimberly Ross is Senior Vice President, Federal Relations at the American Council of Life Insurers (ACLI).
-Ross oversees ACLI's federal advocacy on financial services, tax, retirement and income security issues.
+Ross oversees ACLI's federal advocacy on financial services, tax, retirement, income security and DEI issues.

 Ross joined ACLI in December 2020 with two decades of holding lead staff positions in the U.S. House of Representatives and Senate, where she served most recently as Chief of Staff and Chief Counsel to Rep. Joyce Beatty focusing on housing, insurance, banking and diversity, equity and inclusion issues under the jurisdiction of the House Financial Services Committee.